MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v3.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Use this option to delete files on the Azure App Service that have no matching files in the App Service package or folder.

-Note: this will also remove all files related to any extension installed on this Azure App Service.
+Note: This will also remove all files related to any extension installed on this Azure App Service.
 To prevent this, select the `Exclude files from App_Data folder` checkbox.
 <!-- :::editable-content-end::: -->
 <br>